toannguyen3105/pdt-crawler-dmarket-items/README.md

 > scrapy crawl items -O items.csv

+- If you want to update price filter, let open items.py file and update MIN_PRICE, MAX_PRICE variables.
 ## Donate

 Liked some of my work?
 Buy me a coffee (or more likely a beer)